 -Democratic Party Platform

 Democrats know that small businesses are the engines that drive our economy.
 From family-owned restaurants to high-tech startups, entrepreneurs and small-business owners are crucial elements of our communities and our economy.
 Hillary Clinton has said “I want to be a small-business president,” and Democrats running for office up and down the ticket share her commitment to making our economy work for every entrepreneur.

 Historically, small businesses have generated two-thirds of all new American jobs, and they represent an enormous boon to our economy.
 That’s why Democrats have fought to remove barriers that stand in the way of small businesses — helping more small businesses to get off the ground, expand, and hire new workers.

 Government cannot ensure a business’s success, but it can foster the conditions that support hiring of new workers by providing tax relief and increasing the availability of Small Business Administration (SBA) resources.
-President Obama has cut taxes for small businesses no fewer than eight times, and at President Obama’s direction the SBA has already administered more than 70,000 loans for businesses, providing those businesses with the capital they need to invest and grow.
+President Obama has cut taxes for small businesses no fewer than eighteen times, and at President Obama’s direction the SBA administered more than 70,000 loans for businesses, providing those businesses with the capital they need to invest and grow.